splitio/react-client/MIGRATION-GUIDE.md

  - When using the `config` prop with `SplitFactoryProvider`, the `factory` and `client` properties in `SplitContext` and the `manager` property in `useSplitManager` results are `null` in the first render, until the context is updated when some event is emitted on the SDK main client (ready, ready from cache, timeout, or update, depending on the configuration of the `updateOn<Event>` props of the component).
 This differs from the previous behavior where `factory`, `client`, and `manager` were immediately available.
 Nonetheless, it is not recommended to use the `client` and `factory` properties directly as better alternatives are available.
 For example, use the `useTrack` and `useSplitTreatments` hooks rather than the client's `track` and `getTreatments` methods.

- - Updating the `config` prop in `SplitFactoryProvider` reinitializes the SDK with the new configuration, while `SplitFactory` does not reinitialize the SDK.
-You should pass a reference to the configuration object (e.g., via a global variable, `useState`, or `useMemo`) rather than a new instance on each render, to avoid unnecessary reinitializations.
+ - Updating the `config` prop in `SplitFactoryProvider` re-initializes the SDK with the new configuration, while `SplitFactory` does not reinitialize the SDK.
+You should pass a reference to the configuration object (e.g., via a global variable, `useState`, or `useMemo`) rather than a new instance on each render, to avoid unnecessary re-initializations.

  - Updating the `factory` prop in `SplitFactoryProvider` replaces the current SDK instance, unlike `SplitFactory` where it is ignored.